jrsmth/spock/content/interaction-testing/README.md

         * Tests can verify that calls were made as expected
     * `Stub`:
         * A test double whose methods will return a predetermined response or take a pre-determined action (ex: throw exception)
+* A 'Spy' allows us to perform interaction testing but is not a mock / dummy of a real object
+    * Rather, it wraps an actual object and intercepts method calls to it
+        * Thus, allowing you to provide your own implementations
+        * Where a method implementation is not provided, calls are delegated to the original object
+            * In this sense, a Spy can act like both a standard object or a test double (Mock / Stub)
+        * Due to this, a Spy cannot be used on an interface (only a standard concrete class)
+    * Note: Spies are not covered in 'Spock: Up & Running, `v1.1`' as they were introduced in `v1.3`

 <br>